wxFormBuilder/ticpp/readme.txt

 <a href="http://skew.org/xml/tutorial/">http://skew.org/xml/tutorial</a>.

 There are different ways to access and interact with XML data.
-TinyXml uses a Document Object Model (DOM), meaning the XML data is parsed into a C++ objects that can be browsed and manipulated, and then written to disk or another output stream.
+TinyXML uses a Document Object Model (DOM), meaning the XML data is parsed into a C++ objects that can be browsed and manipulated, and then written to disk or another output stream.
 You can also construct an XML document from scratch with C++ objects and write this to disk or another output stream.

-TinyXml is designed to be easy and fast to learn.
+TinyXML is designed to be easy and fast to learn.
 It is two headers and four cpp files.
 Simply add these to your project and off you go.
 There is an example file - xmltest.cpp - to get you started.

-TinyXml is released under the ZLib license, so you can use it in open source or commercial code.
+TinyXML is released under the ZLib license, so you can use it in open source or commercial code.
 The details of the license are at the top of every source file.

-TinyXml attempts to be a flexible parser, but with truly correct and compliant XML output.
-TinyXml should compile on any reasonably C++ compliant system.
+TinyXML attempts to be a flexible parser, but with truly correct and compliant XML output.
+TinyXML should compile on any reasonably C++ compliant system.
 It does not rely on exceptions or RTTI.
 It can be compiled with or without STL support.
-TinyXml fully supports the UTF-8 encoding, and the first 64k character entities.
+TinyXML fully supports the UTF-8 encoding, and the first 64k character entities.

-However, if you prefer to use exceptions, templates, and RTTI, there is a wrapper for TinyXml called @subpage ticpp.
-Simply include the three extra files and you're ready to go.
-TiCpp uses exceptions for error handling, so you won't ever need to check a return value for an error code.
-It also uses templates that allow you to use one Get() or Set() function with automatic type conversion.

 <h2> What it doesn't do. </h2>

-It doesnt parse or use DTDs (Document Type Definitions) or XSLs (eXtensible Stylesheet Language.)
+TinyXML doesn't parse or use DTDs (Document Type Definitions) or XSLs (eXtensible Stylesheet Language.)
 There are other parsers out there (check out www.sourceforge.org, search for XML) that are much more fully featured.
 But they are also much bigger, take longer to set up in your project, have a higher learning curve, and often have a more restrictive license.
-If you are working with browsers or have more complete XML needs, TinyXml is not the parser for you.
+If you are working with browsers or have more complete XML needs, TinyXML is not the parser for you.

-The following DTD syntax will not parse at this time in TinyXml:
+The following DTD syntax will not parse at this time in TinyXML:

 @verbatim
 	<!DOCTYPE Archiv [